nmfs-ost/ss3-user-examples/README.md

 # How can I submit my model to be a user example?

 Model contributions are welcome!
 Please open a [pull request](https://github.com/nmfs-stock-synthesis/user-examples/pulls) after reading the [contribution guide](https://github.com/nmfs-stock-synthesis/user-examples#general-contribution-info) and [code of conduct](#code-of-conduct).

+# How do I request a certain type of example?

+First, please take a look at the current examples available and their [notable features](#metadata-for-example-models).
+If there isn't one available that meets your needs, please request the type of example model that would be helpful by [opening an issue](https://github.com/nmfs-stock-synthesis/user-examples/issues) or sending an email to nmfs.stock.synthesis@noaa.gov.

 # Metadata for example models
 | Model name | Notable features |